-Elizabeth Sukkar, MRPharmS, is the deputy news editor of The Pharmaceutical Journal.
-She writes and edits stories about health, science and pharmaceutical policy.
+Elizabeth Sukkar is a freelance journalist based in London.
+She has acted as deputy news editor of The Pharmaceutical Journal, where she has written and edited news/features/leaders about about health, medicine, science and pharmaceutical policy.
 She has contributed stories to the BMJ and the Guardian and was formerly world editor of Scrip Intelligence where she won two Informa journalist of the year awards.
-She has worked as a pharmacist both in the UK and in Australia in the community, hospital and medicines information sectors.

 Christine Bond, an emeritus professor (primary care) at the Institute of Applied Health Sciences at the University of Aberdeen, was awarded an honorary fellowship at the Royal College of General Practitioners on 12 May 2017.